 A parametric nonlinear interaction can lead to an efficient exchange of energy only when phase matching is achieved.
 Essentially this means that a constant phase relationship between the interacting waves is maintained along the propagation direction.
 Due to chromatic dispersion, phase matching can be achieved only in a limited bandwidth, which is related to the group velocity mismatch of the interacting waves.
 For example, consider an optical parametric oscillator with angular frequencies ωp, ωs and ωi for pump, signal and idler, respectively.
-The phase mismatch is
+The phase mismatch is given by a difference of wavenumbers:

 If the signal frequency is varied while the pump frequency is constant, the phase mismatch varies according to